 So how do climate forcers cause climate change?
 To put it simply, the amount of radiation the Earth absorbs from the sun must match the amount of radiation the Earth emits back to space.
 The difference between incoming and outgoing radiation is referred to as radiative forcing (RF).
 Positive RF occurs when outgoing energy is less than incoming energy, producing a warming effect.
 Conversely, negative RF occurs when outgoing energy is greater than incoming energy, producing a cooling effect.

 The impacts of the climate crisis are far-reaching, sparing no one.
-They include more frequent and intense weather phenomena, greater sea-level rise, threatened ecosystems, food insecurity and adverse health effects.
+They include more frequent and intense weather phenomena such as floods, greater sea-level rise, threatened ecosystems, food insecurity and adverse health effects.
 The urgency of climate mitigation led to the formulation of the Paris Agreement in 2015.
 Its objective is clear: to keep global warming to well below 2°C above pre-industrial levels by 2100, while pursuing a limit of 1.5°C global temperature increase.
 Achieving this entails halving global anthropogenic CO2 emissions by 2030 and reaching net zero by 2050.

 To achieve these ambitious goals, all countries need to come together and engage in a substantial and sustained effort towards reducing anthropogenic climate forcing emissions.
 However, as powerful mitigation efforts may ‘[entail] substantial costs and short-term perceived burdens on society’, their benefits should be publicly elucidated in order to gain and retain public support.